Don’t Be Shy: Use Emojis in Your Email Marketing

 Emojis in the Gmail inbox (Android emojis)

 Don’t guess, test!

-Whether you’re including emojis in the subject line, using them as alt text, or even slipping a cheeky wink into your copy, it’s important to test how your email will look across all the major devices and operating systems.
-Try Email on Acid free for seven days and unlock the full power of testing your emails across more than 70 of the most popular devices.
+Whether you’re including emojis in the subject line, using them as alt text, or even slipping a cheeky wink into your copy, it’s important to first test how your email will look across all the major devices and operating systems.
+Doing so will ensure your subscribers won’t misinterpret your message.
+For example, our Campaign Precheck tool lets you test your message across more than 70 different devices and platforms.